geoblacklight/geoblacklight/schema/schema-commentary.md

 ### Type

-This Dublin Core field is optional, but can be useful for categorizing between datasets, scanned maps, and collections.
+The `dc_type_s` field is optional, but can be useful for categorizing between datasets, scanned maps, and collections.
+The GeoBlacklight schema observes the Dublin Core controlled vocabulary for [Type](/schema/type-values.md).

 ### Is Part Of